OfqualGovUK/ofqual-standards-patterns/docs/index.md

 ---
 homepage: true
 layout: product
-title: Principles, Standards anf Patterns
+title: Principles, Standards and Patterns
 description: Build better solutions by working to agreed Ofqual principles, standards and patterns
 startButton:
   href: "/about/"